Exclusive - Survey: Trouble for Amazon Prime's two-day deliveries?

 The challenge posed by Prime's growing popularity and scope has not gone unnoticed at Amazon, which is trying to speed deliveries and take more control of the process.

-One of Amazon's chief concerns is it does not have control of the entire delivery from warehouse to consumer, said former employees who spoke on condition of anonymity.
+One of Amazon's chief concerns is it doesn't have control of the entire delivery from warehouse to consumer, said former employees who spoke on condition of anonymity.

 For years, the company has been testing ways to take more control of the last mile, those ex-employees said.
 Those steps include building its own local delivery fleet and using the trucks designated for its Amazon Fresh grocery service to deliver orders.